Rob Portman

 Robert Jones Portman (born December 19, 1955) is an American attorney and politician who served as a United States senator from Ohio from 2011 to 2023.
 A member of the Republican Party, Portman was the 35th director of the Office of Management and Budget (OMB) from 2006 to 2007, the 14th United States trade representative from 2005 to 2006, and a U.S. representative from 1993 to 2005, representing Ohio's 2nd district.

-In 1993, Portman won a special election to represent in the United States House of Representatives.
+In 1993, Portman won a special election to represent in the U.S. House of Representatives.
 He was reelected six times before resigning upon his appointment by President George W. Bush as the U.S. trade representative in May 2005.
 As trade representative, Portman initiated trade agreements with other countries and pursued claims at the World Trade Organization.
 In May 2006, Bush appointed Portman the director of the Office of Management and Budget.

 In 2010, Portman announced his candidacy for the United States Senate seat being vacated by George Voinovich.
 He easily defeated then-Lieutenant Governor Lee Fisher and was reelected in 2016, defeating former Governor Ted Strickland.
 On January 25, 2021, he announced that he would not seek a third term in 2022.